QueenstarInfoSecurity/QueenstarSecurity/README.md

-*"Privacy isnot a constraint - it's a design challenge
+*" Privacy isnot a constraint - it's a design challenge "*